envi/olesia-khomchyn.github.io/docs/MatchedInvoices.md

 # MatchedInvoices

-## Get the list of matched invoices
+## Get the list of Matched Invoices

 ### <span style="color: #F05D30">Path</span>
 GET /odata/MatchedInvoices

 ### <span style="color: #F05D30">Description</span>
-Returns the paged list of the existing matched invoices within a logged organization.
+Returns the paged list of the existing Matched Invoices within a logged organization.
 You can filter the results by the strict match using the ```$filter``` parameter–entity eq ‘string’.
 Or filter the results by the partial match using ```$filter```=contains parameter–contains(entity, ‘string’).

 !!! note